CLIP-SVD: Efficient and Interpretable Vision-Language Adaptation via Singular Values: Experiments and Results

 \subsection{Natural Language-based Interpretation of CLIP-SVD}

 Natural language offers a powerful but under-explored lens into the conceptual space of VLMs.
 To gain insights into the impact of CLIP-SVD, we investigate how textual descriptions align with CLIP's internal representations.
 Besides the natural domain, we present the first \textbf{systematic, text-based analysis} of a biomedical VLM at the \textbf{attention head level}, focusing on how fine-tuning, such as in BiomedCLIP, reshapes semantic VLM's representations.
-To support this, similar to~\cite{gandelsman2023interpreting}, we constructed a new \textit{biomedical caption corpus} of 300 clinically relevant text elements using GPT-4~\cite{achiam2023gpt}, describing features like contrast, shape, and texture.
+To support this, similar to~\cite{gandelsman2023interpreting}, we constructed a new \textit{biomedical caption corpus} of 300 clinically relevant text elements using GPT-4 \citep{achiam2023gpt}, describing features like contrast, shape, and texture.
+The correctness and clinical relevance of the generated captions were validated by a human rater, with detailed corpus statistics provided in Appendix \ref{appendix:corpus-stats}.
 This enables interpretable alignment between vision and language representations and domain-targeted probing of attention heads.
-Our framework combines \textbf{CLIP-SVD} with \texttt{TextSpan}~\cite{gandelsman2023interpreting} to quantify semantic shifts in Output-Value circuits of ViT backbones, focusing on the last four layers~\cite{gandelsman2023interpreting}.
+Our framework combines \textbf{CLIP-SVD} with \texttt{TextSpan} \citep{gandelsman2023interpreting} to quantify semantic shifts in Output-Value circuits of ViT backbones, focusing on the last four layers \citep{gandelsman2023interpreting}.
 By ranking the attention heads via singular value shift magnitude from CLIP-SVD and extracting aligned text spans, we gain an intuitive interpretation for the importance of different attention heads during model adaptation and their roles in the finetuned tasks (see Tables~\ref{tab:intro_table} and~\ref{tab:texts}).
+Additional TextSpan alignment score analyses and statistical validation details using LLMs are reported in Appendix \ref{appendix:textspan-details}.
 These analyses highlight how finetuning steers VLMs toward task-relevant, domain-specific understanding.
 Additionally, the insights could allow debugging and further refinement (e.g., with prompt engineering) of task/domain-specific CLIP models.